Official: Missing $3 part may have led to student’s death

-NEW ORLEANS (AP) — A Mississippi transportation official says the absence of a $3 part may have let tires roll off of a tractor trailer, killing a Tulane University student from Minnesota.
+NEW ORLEANS (AP) — The absence of a $3 part may have let tires roll off of a tractor trailer, killing a Tulane University student from Minnesota, a Mississippi transportation official said.

-Office of Enforcement director Willie Huff tells The New Orleans Advocate that a locking washer designed to secure truck wheels was missing from the trailer.
+One of two 3-inch (7.6-centimeter) locking washers designed to keep truck wheels tightly secured was missing from the trailer, Willie Huff, director of the department’s Office of Enforcement, told The New Orleans Advocate.

 Two wheels joined together rolled into a rest stop, killing Margaret Maurer of Forest Lake, Minnesota.
+Maurer, 21, and classmates were heading from the Mardi Gras celebration in New Orleans to a cabin in the Blue Ridge Mountains in North Carolina.

-Huff says the conclusion blaming the missing metal ring is still preliminary.
+The conclusion blaming the missing metal ring is still preliminary, Huff said.

-Dana Transport Inc. of Avenel, New Jersey, owns the truck.
-Vice president Gene Patten says he can’t comment.
-He did say, “There’s always more to the story.”
-Patten referred The Associated Press to an attorney who didn’t immediately return a call for comment.

 Most Read Nation & World Stories